XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/run-rippled-as-a-validator.md

         Provide the value returned in the **SSL Signature** field of the Google Form.

-      3. Using the [`validator-keys` tool](https://github.com/ripple/validator-keys-tool/blob/master/doc/validator-keys-tool-guide.md) (included in `rippled` RPMs), sign the domain name.
+      3. Using the [`validator-keys` tool](https://github.com/ripple/validator-keys-tool/blob/master/doc/validator-keys-tool-guide.md) (included in `rippled` packages), sign the domain name.

             $ validator-keys --keyfile /PATH/TO/YOUR/validator-keys.json sign YOUR_DOMAIN_NAME